ansys/pyfluent/doc/source/getting_started/faqs.rst

 - Write scripts, using capabilities such as these:

   - IntelliSense to show available options for any given command.
-For example, in Jupyter Lab, press the tab key.
+For example, in `JupyterLab <https://jupyter.org/>, press the tab key.
   - Standard Python or PyAnsys tooling to print options related to a specified object.
 For example, use ``dir (<object>)`` or ``help (<object>)``.